eclipse-tractusx/managed-service-orchestrator/INSTALL.md

 Local installation:

-1. Install Kubeapps on your local Kubernetes cluster
+1. Install Kubeapps on your local Kubernetes cluster.
+   Installation for kubeapps can be taken from reference https://docs.bitnami.com/tutorials/install-use-kubeapps/

 2. Add Package repository in Kubeapps https://eclipse-tractusx.github.io/charts/dev/